 - 1 lb ground hot sausage, browned

-- & upped the pasta to a full box because I was feeding some very hungry men and wanted them to get the most out of this meal.
+- upped the pasta to a 1 pound box because I was feeding some very hungry men and wanted them to get the most out of this meal.

 I served this with these cute little Garlic Knits from Runs with Spatulas.